kornelski/dssim/README.md

 You can supply multiple filenames to compare them all with the first file.

+The `dssim.c` file is also usable as a C library.

 ##Build

 You need libpng, zlib, pkg-config and make